inmation/WebStudio-docs/webstudio/widgets/table/README.md

 | name | description |
 | ---- | --- |
+| `editable` | Editable cells.
+| `allowSorting` | can disable sorting icons and sorting functionality.
+| `multi` | Allow selection of multi rows.
+| `multiMin` | Minimal needed selected rows.
+| `multiMax` | Maximum allow selected rows.
 | `pagination` | when set to false, disables the pagination functionality of the table, showing all the rows from the database on one page.
 Toolbar is also hidden if there is no `onSubmit` action defined.
+| `showHoverHighLight` | enable/disable hover effect on the table rows.
 | `showSelectedRow` | background color will change when a table row is clicked.
 Defaults to true when onSelect pipeline is defined.
-| `showHoverHighLight` | enable/disable hover effect on the table rows.
-| `allowSorting` | can disable sorting icons and sorting functionality.
+| `showRefreshButton` | Set this to `false` to hide the refresh button.
+By default the refresh button is visible.
 | `showToolbar` | to hide the complete toolbar.
-| `multi` | Allow selection of multi rows.
-| `multiMin` | Minimal needed selected rows.
-| `multiMax` | Maximum allow selected rows.
-| `editable` | Editable cells.
-| `refreshButton` | This will make sure a refresh button is visible and fetches the data from the system when pressed.
-By default the refresh button is visible.
 | `refreshInterval` | Refresh with an interval in seconds.

 `editable`: